zazuko/jsonldparser/README.md

 Other limitations:
 - The `@id` is only allowed as the first key of an object
+- The `@graph` key is not yet supported, so it only allows for connected graphs

 ## So what can it do